Step-by-Step Video-to-Audio Synthesis via Negative Audio Guidance: Method

 where $c_p$ and $c_n$ denote conditional concepts to generate $x$.

 To derive our guidance, we decompose the target distribution using Eq. (\ref{eq:concept_neg}) and Bayes' theorem as:

 Similar to the derivation of Eq. (\ref{eq:guide_vintage}), we can derive the guidance process based on this decomposition, as shown in the next section.
-It indicates we can sample $\xtgt$ using this new guidance with flow matching models.
+This indicates that we can sample $\xtgt$ using the new guidance with flow-matching models.
 Iterating this process enables step-by-step generation in video-to-audio synthesis.